 Awkward silence continues.

 Until she stops dead between the streetlights.
-It is darker here.
-Cannot see her face, and thus distrust all her motives.
+Cannot see her face, only her dark eyes catching the light, and thus distrust all her motives.
 Sincerity will be too hard to judge.

 “So, Albus.
 Get on with it.”

 She’s moving the script along herself, then.
 Should have known she’d snatch the director’s chair right out from under me.